NShan9297/Kickstarter_Analysis/README.md

 ## **Overview** ##
 “Louise”, an up-and-coming playwright, is looking to start her first play.
 She has decided to use crowdfunding as a resource to raise money for it.
 Louise has asked us for help!
 She needs insight on what a successful crowdfunding campaign looks like from start to finish, to model hers from.
+Louise is looking for about $10,000 for her play.